cocos/cocos-docs/en/publish/publish-android-instant.md

-# Publish to Google Instant Games
+# Publish to Google Play Instant

-Starting with Cocos Creator v2.0.4, creating games for the Google Instant Games platform is officially supported.
-Google Instant Games relies on Google play's services to open small programs in a way similar to opening web page URL.
+Starting with Cocos Creator v2.0.4, creating games for the Google Play Instant platform is officially supported.
+Google Play Instant relies on Google Play, and it is not a new distribution channel, but closer to a game micro-end solution.
+It can realize the game to be played without installing, which is useful for game'demo, sharing and conversion.
+The main differences between Google Play Instant and the Android Instant App are:

-Technically, Google Instant Games is a game micro-end scenario.
-It's based on the Android Instant App, but there are some differences:

 - Both the first package and the APK add-on are limited to 10MB (instead of 4MB)
 - Dynamically load resources without binary code from third-party CDN (JS is also available)
 - APK add-on packages can only be downloaded from the Google Play Store, can contain binary code and resources, can be loaded in the background, do not need to switch activity

-With games developed by Cocos Creator, just choose Google Instant Games as the publishing platform, which can automatically complete the standard adaptation work.
-Developers can quickly publish games that meet the Google Instant Games technical standards
+With games developed by Cocos Creator, just choose Google Play Instant as the publishing platform, which can automatically complete the standard adaptation work.
+Developers can quickly publish games that meet the Google Play Instant technical standards

-## Using Cocos Creator publish to Google Instant Games with one click
+## Using Cocos Creator publish to Google Play Instant with one click

 ### Requirement

 - Android Studio 3.0+
-- Android Phone 6.0+
+- Android Phone 6.0+<br>
 **Attention**: Devices with Android SDK version between 6.0 and 7.0 need to install Google Service Framework.
 And Android 8.0 or higher does not need.
 - NDK r10c +